GabyGold67/SevenSegDisplays_ESP32/README.md

 These last three steps migh be simplified to two steps or even one:
 `SevenSegDisplays myLedDisplay(new SevenSegDynHC595 (myDispIOPins, 4, true));`

-The display hardware actually implemented include:
+The display hardware currently implemented include:
 - SevenSegDynHC595
 - SevenSegDynDummy
 - SevenSegStatHC595